-*Students are expected to complete one level per session, but may repeat or skip levels in some cases.
-If a student fails to achieve the learning objectives for a level, the course must be repeated the following session.
+*Students are expected to complete one level per 8 week session.
+If a student fails to achieve the learning objectives for a level, the level must be repeated the following session.

 - Listening & Speaking: Students develop oral communication abilities with a variety of media and activities.

-- Reading & Writing: Students work on literacy skills to increase fluency while reading and writing texts.
+- Writing: Students work on literacy skills to increase fluency while writing texts.

-- Conversation Practice: Students will improve conversational skills through authentic experience and practical application of concepts learned in the core curriculum, including grammar, vocabulary, and idiomatic expression.
+- Conversation: Students improve conversational skills through authentic experience such as guest speakers and field trips while applying concepts learned in the core curriculum, including grammar, vocabulary, and idiomatic expression.

-Enrollment is limited to eighteen students per class.
+Enrollment is limited to 2 Cohorts.
+Will be 10 to 20 students per class.
 If fewer than five students register for a particular core level, the ELI may choose to cancel classes for that level.

 Assessment & Evaluation